 Fiona Ambrose BSc PGCHE

 Fiona graduated from CNELM in 2008 with a first class honours degree and ran a nutritional therapy practice for a few years.
 Prior to her nutritional training, Fiona was an accountant and worked for many years in the NHS, and in later years for a pharmaceutical company.
 Fiona has completed a Postgraduate Certificate in Higher Education to support her teaching role.
 Fiona in her role as Co-Programme Manager for the BSc Hons Nutritional Science programme is also Module Leader for Level 6 Personalised Nutrition Interventions, Co-module Leader for Level 4 Public Health Nutrition, and Co-module Leader for Level 6 Contemporary Issues in Food & Nutrition from the undergraduate BSc programme.
-Fiona is also course Manager for Food for Health public course.
+Fiona is also Research Supervisor.

 David Titman BSc MSc PGCE